tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Acceptance criteria are the set of criteria that, when verified against a running system, give confidence to the customer that the system behaves as expected.
 They represent the requirements or specification for a small set of functionality and are written in such a way as to be quantifiable.
 They're typically defined when doing the analysis for a story and are typically concerned with the business functionality.
 The implication here is that the business are best placed to define the first set of criteria.

 Defining the criteria is a useful step in understanding a story.
 It helps us define the scope of the feature so developers know when to stop.
 Importantly, it also helps the team to drive out a shared understanding of the story.
 Criteria should be implementation agnostic and written at a fairly high level.
 You'd then _implement_ the criteria in terms of one or more acceptance tests.
-A single criteria (for example, "the total basket value is displayed correctly") may require multiple examples to be provable (for example, what exactly does "correct" mean here?).
+A single criterion (for example, "the total basket value is displayed correctly") may require multiple examples to be provable (for example, what exactly does "correct" mean here?).
 That's where the implementation as executable acceptance _tests_ comes in.

 An acceptance test is the physical test artifact to be executed.
 It may be a test-test[^test-test], a test script that requires a human to step through, a record-replay style UI test or even a checklist on a scrap of paper.
 The acceptance test can be seen as the confirmation step in Ron Jefferies' [Three Cs of a user story](http://xprogramming.com/articles/expcardconversationconfirmation/).